 In order to make sure that your marketing efforts don’t go to waste, make sure that your staff is ready to handle the influx of business.
 Depending on your business, this could mean hiring an additional receptionist or working with an HVAC answering service.

-Hiring additional staff will come with increased salary costs as well as training, which may become more of a hassle than benefit if you need your staff to immediately be ready to handle your current and potential customers.
+Hiring additional staff will come with increased payroll costs as well as training, which may become more of a hassle than a benefit if you need your staff to immediately be ready to handle your current and potential customers.

-If cost and time are of the essence, you may consider hiring an answering service to handle your increased calls.
-An answering service can guarantee that all of your calls will be answered, meaning that none of your potential clients are lost.
-Some answering companies can even work with your HVAC business software and can help with HVAC scheduling and dispatch.
+If money and time are of the essence, you may consider hiring a 24/7 call answering service to handle your increased calls.
+A professional answering service can guarantee that all of your calls will be answered, and it can also help sell additional HVAC services so that none of your potential clients are lost and you are maximizing your sales opportunities.
+Some answering companies can even work with your HVAC business software and help with HVAC scheduling and dispatching.

-Once you have marketed preventative maintenance to your current customers, your HVAC business will soon have the benefit of servicing current clients in the off season and new clients in the busy summer and winter months.
+Once you have marketed preventive maintenance to your current customers, your HVAC business will soon have the benefit of serving current clients in the off-season and new clients in the busy summer and winter months.

 Prepare for this by:

-- Adding to your staff or working with an answering service to help manage an influx in calls or even help with your HVAC scheduling and dispatching
+- Adding to your staff or working with an answering service to help manage an influx of calls or even help with your HVAC scheduling and dispatching

 - Downloading the HVAC incoming call script below to help answer calls quickly and effectively